 Fads in rapid succession, and perhaps increasingly silly

-Rivers and rivers of ink could be spent when talking about repetition, because repetition is essentially what anyone who follows a fad makes, and today’s trends appear and are immediately replaced by new ones in rapid succession, increasing pace over the years until reaching perhaps a frenzy, while they try to permeate more and more social spheres.
+Rivers and rivers of ink could be spent by talking about repetition, because repetition is essentially what anyone who follows a fad does, and today’s trends appear and are immediately replaced by new ones in rapid succession, increasing their pace over the years until reaching perhaps a frenzy, while they try to permeate more and more social spheres.

 (Metrosexuals got very strong at the time in many areas)